mwales/education_remove_me/ctf/MicroCorruption.md

 uint8_t stackCookie = 0;
 ```

-Looks like there is a check to verify the username length is less than 16 bytes, but the lenght is
+Looks like there is a check to verify the username length is less than 16 bytes, but the length is
 not a constant, it is on the stack as a local variable that we can also overwrite.

 Overwriting the stack cookie looks problematic because the strcpy terminate at that spot, and I